hackarmour/contribution/README.md

 # Contribution
 We accept contributions from everyone regardless of any differences.
 Help us in our mission to make the decentralized infosec search engine for everyone, and make our community the best.
-You can always ask queries in the `#contributors-general` on our [discord server](https://discord.gg/ePAVq2frFB)
+You can always ask queries in the `#contributors-general` on our [discord server](https://discord.gg/ePAVq2frFB).
+If you are new to programming, you can also go through this list of [programming resources](https://github.com/hackarmour/programming-resouces).

 ## Finding something to work on